johnlazzarini/temp-repo-413/README.md

  ![alt text](http://i.imgur.com/qgIS5nR.png "Complex UML graphic")

 The above image is a complex UML diagram that displays both relationships and content for classes -- I threw this in just to provide a more complete picture of what the program looks like.

+#### Code organization
+The code that I added was based on an attempt to preserve the "black box" nature of good OOP.
+I gave SourceReader the job of keeping the sourceAsString member, for example, because it is SourceReader's sole responsibility to manage the source code.
+I gave Lexer the responsibility of outputting information to the console, because its sole responsibility in turn was to output the stream of characters associated with the source code.
+And of course, Token was the only acceptable place to add the lineNumber datum that corresponds to a Token's line number.

 ## Results and Conclusions